raonigabriel/spring-qrcode-example/README.md

 Spring Boot QrCode Example
 -------------------
-Demonstrates some of the capabilities of the Spring Boot framework through a small, simple example.
+Demonstrates some capabilities of the Spring Boot framework through a small, simple example.
 After reviewing this example, you should have a good understanding of what Spring Boot can do and get a feel for how easy it is to use.
 #Features: